Pune: Peths in Pune

 Peth is a general term in the Marathi language for a locality in Pune.
 Seventeen peths are located in Pune, which today constitute the old city of Pune.
 Most were established during the Maratha empire era under the Maratha and Peshwa rule of the city in the 18th century, before the arrival of the British.
-Pune is home to many distinctive peths, or place names, for various neighborhoods.
+Pune is home to many distinctive peths, or place names, for various neighbourhoods.
 The majority of them bore the names of their founders and days of the week.

 Climate

 Pune has a tropical wet and dry (Köppen Aw) climate, closely bordering upon a hot semi-arid climate (Köppen BSh) with average temperatures ranging between 20 and 28 C. Pune experiences three seasons: summer, monsoon, and winter.
 Typical summer months are from mid-March to mid-June, with maximum temperatures sometimes reaching 42 C. The warmest month in Pune is May.
 The city often has heavy dusty winds in May, with humidity remaining high.
 Even during the hottest months, the nights are usually cool due to Pune's high altitude.
 The highest temperature recorded was 43.3 °C on 30 April 1897.

 The monsoon lasts from June to October, with moderate rainfall and temperatures ranging from 22 to 28 C. Most of the 822 mm of annual rainfall in the city falls between June and September, and July is the wettest month of the year.
 Hailstorms are not unheard of.